-Barzani to step aside as Iraqi Kurdish president
+Barzani to step down as Iraqi Kurdish president

 - Masoud Barzani will leave the Kurdish presidency November 1

-(CNN)Iraqi Kurdish leader Masoud Barzani will step aside as president of Iraq's semi-autonomous Kurdish region as the political backlash to September's Kurdish independence referendum continues.
+(CNN)Iraqi Kurdish leader Masoud Barzani will step down as president of Iraq's semi-autonomous Kurdish region as the political backlash to September's Kurdish independence referendum continues.

 Barzani's office released a statement Sunday announcing the Kurdish leader will not extend his current term, which ends Wednesday.
 He will also suspend the post of the presidency, dispersing executive powers over other branches of the Kurdish Regional Government (KRG).